This house was originally an unfinished "shell" made of plywood and sold by a local dollhouse store years ago.

 Stove made of metal by Valerie Ann Casson's father.
 That's an old "Tobacco Silk" rug - an advertisting gimmic for Turkish cigarettes from the early 1900's.

-Featuring a faux finished laser-cut floor by Renee Kutcher of Private Collection.
+Featuring a faux finished laser-cut floor by I.G.M.A.
+Artisan Renee Kutcher.
 Note the special Art Nouveau Ormolu vitrine cabinet (circa 1960): it is cast gilded metal and in its former life was used in a jewelry store window display.
 Staircase by Lawbre.
 The chairs are by JBM miniatures.